gloverab/hbd-lyric-2/README.md

-# hbd-lyric-2
 React Native experiment/joke.
 Generate lyrics to Happy Birthday using any name.
+Generate a PDF of the lyrics and airdrop it to everyone at the birthday party.

 # Has this ever happened to you?